-All motorized vessels in Illinois must be registered in order to be legally operated on Illinois waters.
+All motorized vessels, including kayaks with trolling motors, in Illinois must be registered in order to be legally operated on Illinois waters.
 An exemption to this rule is if you will be using your boat solely on your own privately wholly owned waters.

 Motorized canoes, kayaks and all vessels under 21 feet in length do not require a title but must be registered within 15 days of purchase.
 All vessels over 21 feet in length must have a title.

 How To Register

 To register your motorized kayak, canoe or boat, you will need to first fill out a Watercraft Registration Application.
 You will need to have your Hull Identification Number ready in order to complete the form.